conda-incubator/conda-project/README.md

 ## Why?

-Sharing your work is more than sharing the script file or notebook with your code.
-To help your fellow users it is necessary to include the list of required third-party dependencies, specifications for how to run your code, and any other files that it may need.
+Sharing your work is more than sharing your code in a script file or notebook.
+To make your work properly reproducible, it is necessary to include the list of required third-party dependencies, specifications for how to run your code, and any other files that it may need. necessary to include the list of required third-party dependencies, specifications for how to run your code, and any other files that it may need.